When You May Need to Hire Our Personal Injury Attorney

 Nevertheless, if you have suffered injuries that required medical treatment or incurred lost wages as a result of a car accident or other personal injury, you should consider hiring our experienced personal injury attorney to make sure your rights are protected and a fair remedy is pursued on your behalf.

-We have previously described some of the benefits of hiring an experienced Kansas City personal injury attorney.
+We have previously described some of the benefits of hiring our experienced Kansas City personal injury attorney.
 But what exactly will our experienced personal injury attorney do for your case?

-What a Personal Injury Attorney Should Do for Your Case
+What Our Personal Injury Attorney Should Do for Your Case

 - Initial interview with the client